franckLdx/ts-retry/README.md

 # ts-retry
-A little retry tool in javascript/typescript for node and for browser.
+A little retry tool to execute a function until the function is sucessfull.
 Can also bind a timeout to a function.
+This lib is usable in typescript, in javascript, in node, SPA tools (rest, Vue, Svelte...) and browser (available in ESM and common js format).

 ## How to:
 * to retry something: